nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## **About Swift+**

 Swift+ is a **project management app** designed to help software engineering (SWE) project leads in tracking their daily interactions with contacts.
-As a project lead, you can easily **record down your clients and teammates** by creating contacts using Swift+.
+As a project lead, you can easily **record down your clients and teammates** by creating and editing contacts using Swift+.
 Using Swift+’s **task management system**, you can assign tasks to contacts and mark tasks as completed.
 Finally, you can gain an overview of your project with our intuitive side-by-side user interface.

 Perfect for SWE professionals, Swift+ is built around a **command line interface**, complete with an **autocomplete** feature.
 If you have fast fingers, Swift+ can help you manage contacts and tasks more quickly than a traditional point-and-click interface.

 This user guide provides details on how to use Swift+ in your daily workflow.
 This guide covers how to set up Swift+ and use its text-based commands.
-Get started now by heading over to [How to use this User Guide](#how-to-use-this-user-guide)!
+Get started now by heading over to the [How to use this User Guide](#how-to-use-this-user-guide) section!

 ---